24/7 Emergency Service

 The Grenfell Tower Fire: What Went Wrong

 The Grenfell Tower fire stands as one of the most tragic and preventable residential fires in modern UK history.
-Located in West London, the blaze claimed at least 70 lives making it the deadliest fire in the United Kingdom since the 20th century.
+Located in West London, the blaze claimed at least 70 lives, making it the deadliest fire in the United Kingdom since the 20th century.
 The high-rise was one of many council-owned buildings across London, and like many similar structures, it suffered from long-standing fire safety concerns that were repeatedly raised but ultimately ignored.

 For those familiar with London’s council housing, the tragedy resonated deeply.
-Many former residents of comparable buildings recall the absence of basic fire protection systems no alarms, no sprinklers, and limited fire escape options.
+Many former residents of comparable buildings recall the absence of basic fire protection systems, no alarms, no sprinklers, and limited fire escape options.
 Grenfell Tower represented a catastrophic failure of oversight and a stark reminder of the consequences of neglecting fire safety.

-Critical Fire Safety Failures
+5 Critical Fire Safety Failures That Contributed to the Grenfell Tower Disaster

-Lack of a Functioning Fire Alarm System
+Fire Safety Failure #1: Lack of a Functioning Fire Alarm System

 Many survivors reported they never heard a fire alarm, resulting in delayed evacuation and increased casualties.
 In a high-rise structure, early detection is critical.
 A properly maintained alarm system allows occupants to escape before fire and smoke compromise corridors and stairwells.